January 03, 2018 / How To

 Learn how to make a hinge in your jewelry designs.
 This essential mechanism will allow you to tackle lockets, boxes, poison rings and more! ...

-Inspired by the 2018 Halstead Design Challenge, learn how to make a basic knuckle hinge in your jewelry designs using tubing, sheet and wire.
+Learn how to make a basic knuckle hinge in your jewelry designs using tubing, sheet metal and jewelry wire.

 Knuckle hinge for jewelry